Book Review: Taken by Erin Bowman

 The Romance: Romantic Triangle.
 There is some genuine and sweet romance between Gray and Emma at first.
 But later, when Bree's character was introduced, I really liked her better than Emma, and could understand why Gray might find in Bree a romantic interest and challenge.

 Swoon Factor: Crush.
-Yes, there is some nice kissing scenes.
+Yes, there are some nice kissing scenes.

 Fun Quote: Here's a fun quote of when Gray first meets Bree.
 Not your typical Swoon.